cityofaustin/vision-zero/database/README.md

 ### Vision Zero Incidents

-The `vz_incidents` table holds Vision Zero incidents — a composite record type that organizes various crash-related records under a single containing object.
+The `vz_incidents` table holds Vision Zero incidents — a composite record type that organizes [various crash-related records](#data-sources) under a single containing object.
 A VZ incident may be linked to multiple record types; it attempts to provide a complete picture of the public safety response to a single real-world crash.
+This work is ongoing.

 - Vision Zero incident
   - Fire CAD incident